Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, diarrhea.

 Karma- Kapha-pitta hara (reduces the vitiated Kapha and Pitta Dosha)

-Pharmacological actions- Anti viral, Spasmogenic, Diuretic, Hyperglycemic, Anti fertility, Wound healing
+Pharmacological actions- Antiviral, Spasmogenic, Diuretic, Hyperglycemic, Anti fertility, Wound healing

 Therapeutic indications – Yoniroga, Atisara, Raktapitta, Sopha, Vrana, Bhagandara